executors/executors/README.md

 execution agents that invoke element access functions are created by the execution policy's associated executor.

-The type of an execution policy's associated executor is the same as the member type `executor_type`.
+The type of an execution policy's associated executor is the member type `executor_type`.

 #### Execution category